-> complete form V55/5 available from a DVLA local office
+> complete form V55/5 available from

 > complete form V765

 > provide a recent photograph

 of the vehicle and documentary evidence, such as the original log book, a pre

 1983 tax disc or MOT certificate, linking it to the original number.

-application should be sent to a relevant authorised owners or enthusiasts club to be endorsed.
+application should be sent to a relevant authorised owners or enthusiasts club

 You will not be obliged to join the club but you may be charged a fee for the

 service and the club may wish to inspect the vehicle. |

 Register can assist MGV8 enthusiasts - it has practical experience of the V765

 process and the MG Car Club is authorised to endorse applications to the DVLA.

 What happens next?

 The endorsed application will then

-will be allocated on a non-transferable basis.
+will be issued.
+The original number will be allocated on a non-transferable basis.

 In cases where the original number was re-allocated by the local taxation office

 or transferred to another vehicle, DVLA will allocate another number appropriate

 to the age of the vehicle.

 this is a non-suffix or prefix number, it will also be non-transferable.